Naveenan-25/M6_Movie_TIcket_Booking_System/1_Requirements/README.md

 # Disadvantages of Movie ticket booking system

-* software glitch can cause u buy same ticket twice.
-And den you have to contact Cust care and stress urself for reversal.
+* software glitch can cause you buy same ticket twice.
+And then you have to contact Cust care and stress urself for reversal.

 * Unfortunate network loss while paying online can leave you in confusion whether you have paid or have to.
 Again contact Cust care.